 The development and launch of the EAM SRH Policy was followed up by various dissemination meetings involving various religious leaders, government and other stakeholders at National and Regional level.
 EAM has plans to roll out this exercises to the districts and community levels

 b.
 Other religious and community groups with leadership roles.
-In addition to training religious and community leaders EAM also identified other men, women and youth with various leadership roles in churches, mosques and communities and trained them on issues of sexual and reproductive health which included Family Planning, link between population and development and youth friendly health services.
-Training of these groups aimed at providing them with adequate information and skills to support their trained religious and community leaders when conducting various sessions on issues of SRHR including family planning and youth friendly health services.
+In addition to training religious and community leaders EAM also identified other men, women and youth with various leadership roles in churches, mosques and communities and trained them on issues of sexual and reproductive health which included Family Planning, link between population and development and youth friend health services.
+Training of this group aimed at providing them with adequate information and skills to support their trained religious and community leaders when conducting various sessions on issues of SRHR including family planning and youth friendly health services.
 These groups were also trained in older to reach out to various groups under their leadership with SHRR messages taking advantage of their regular forums.
 This was also done to promote peer to peer learning and sharing of experiences.
 EAM also identified other church, mosque and community members with specific assignments that were also trained on issues of sexual and reproductive health and given specific assignments in their specific places.
-These included
+These included a) Door to Door Counsellors responsible for providing family planning counselling and messages from house to house.
+This group was also referring clients identified during the visit to service providers, Faithful Houses responsible for testifying the importance for small families and Youth Initiators responsible providing SRHR counselling and messages to youths.

 c.
 In and Out of School Youths.
 Evangelical Association of Malawi deliberately targeted the youth in schools, churches, mosques and communities to ensure that they had an appropriate adequate SRHR information to enable them make informed decisions on issues of sexual and reproductive health.
 The 10 to 24-year-old youths were being trained as peer educators expected to reach out to their peer youths with SRHR messages including family planning and youth friendly health services.
 The youth clubs were also holding youth open days in various communities where different activities focussing on Family Planning and Youth Friendly Health Services were being disseminated.
 Some issues focussed during these youth open days were child and forced marriages to address religious and cultural beliefs and practices that promote these.

 EAM in conjunction with religious and community leaders has been conducting Family Planning and Population Campaigns in churches, mosques and villages.
-Apart from Population Sunday Campaign which focused on incorporating Family Planning messages during Sunday Worshiping services, EAM also had been conducting week long Family Planning campaigns in the project implementing districts.
-The campaigns were starting at Group Village Headman level running from Monday and closing with an open day rally on Saturday where various activities were displayed.
-During this campaign period EAM was also involving various service providers like District Hospital Family and Youth Friendly Teams, Population Services International – PSI and that were providing various Family Planning and Youth Friendly Health Services.
+Apart from Population Sunday Campaign which focused on incorporating Family Planning messages during Sunday Worshipping services EAM also had been conducting week long Family Planning campaigns in the project implementing districts.
+The campaigns were stating at Group Village Headman level running through from Monday and closing with an open day rally on Saturday where various activities were displayed.
+During this campaign period EAM has also been involving various service providers in Family Planning and Youth Friendly Health Services like government and CHARM hospitals and Population Services International – PSI to provide various Family Planning and Youth Friendly Health Services to the people.

 For more information about EAM go to EAM website